-Make sure that the strings are around the sides of the bale and not on the top or bottom.
-String is important for keeping the straw bale compressed which will help it to decompose quicker.
+Also, ensure that the strings are around the sides of the bale and not on the top or bottom.
+The string is important for keeping the straw bale compressed since that extra pressure will help it to decompose quicker.

 As soon as the sun warmed up the water in the hose this morning (free warm water to kick-start the conditioning process!), I saturated the bale with water again.
 A finger test (poke your finger in to test the moisture) told me the straw bale garden was moist positive.

-At this point, I was a little worried about the position of my straw bale garden.
-Joel mentioned that a straw garden must have 6 to 8 hours of full sun every day.
-However, my son said that we live in the tropics with temperatures over 35 degrees and plants would be better off in partial shade.
+At this point, I was a little worried about my straw bale garden’s position.
+Joel mentioned that a straw garden must have 6 to 8 hours of full sun daily.
+However, my son said that we live in the tropics with temperatures over 35°C (95° F), and the plants would be better off in the partial shade.

 I am following my son’s advice at the moment, leaving the bale near a tree.
-The straw bale gets partial shade there with a few good hours of sun each day.
-My son grows his vegetables in a shade house, so there is possibly good reasoning behind his advice, let’s see what happens.
+The straw bale gets partial shade with a few good hours of sun each day.
+My son grows his vegetables in a shade house, so there is possibly good reasoning behind his advice.
+Let’s see what happens.

 Day 4 of conditioning the straw bale garden is warm water only.
-Apply 1-2 gallons and the water should be running out the bottom of the bale.
+Apply 1-2 gallons.
+The water should be running out of the bottom of the bale.

-Pour on half cup of fertilizer again, and wash it in with some warm water.
+Pour on a half a cup of fertilizer again, and wash it down with warm water.
 The straw bale should be feeling a bit warmer today.

 Day 6 is another water-only day.
 Apply some warm water.

-I have my plants ready to go.
+On day 6, I also have my plants ready.
 I bought some parsley, basil, tomato, and capsicum (red pepper) plants.
 I’m keeping them in a shady place until day 11.
-Can’t wait to plant!

-On day 7, we apply ¼ cup of fertilizer and some warm water to wet the bale.
+On day 7, we apply ¼ cup of fertilizer and warm water to the bale.

-I turned my straw bale up-side-down today as it seemed to be too wet on the bottom.
-I may have been too generous with the water these last few days, you only really need enough water to wash in the fertilizer.
+I turned my straw bale upside down today as it seemed too wet on the bottom.
+I may have been too generous with the water these last few days.
+You only really need enough water to wash in the fertilizer.

 My bale smells sweet at last!
-Well, “compost sweet”.
-Using the finger test, it definitely feels warm to hot inside my bale, I can feel that my strawbale is “cooking”.
-Be patient…
+Well, “compost sweet.”
+Using the finger test, it definitely feels warm to hot inside my bale.
+I can feel that my strawbale is “cooking!“

 Our conditioned straw bale garden is almost ready to plant, two more days and it will be ready to go.